jlento/linux-2/_exercises/00-StudyTips.md

 ---
-title: Study Tips exercises
+title: Study Tips
 ---

+# Study Tips

-# Bash-fu attitude
+## Bash-fu attitude

-This exercise shows the evolution a Bash function.
-The function is a small part of a larger script.
-The exercise is to read it, to understand how it works, and to spot different Bash language constructs.
-It can be hard to follow at first, but return to this exercise later in the course, and see if it is any easier to read then.
+This exercise shows how it sometimes takes a longer trip to develop a nice Bash function.
+Our example function here is a small part of a larger script.
+The exercise is to read the Bash code, to understand how each iteration of the function works, and to spot different Bash language constructs.

+We do not expect you to understand all the details in the code at this point.
+If everything is familiar and crystal clear immediately, this course may be too easy for you.
+See what you can easily get out of the code now at the beginning of the course, and return to this exercise later in the course, and see how much you have learned!

+The true lesson of this exercise is that when you understand what the code needs to do, and what different commands can do, the implementation becomes obvious.

-## Iteration 0, the original version
+### Iteration 0, the original version

 First, let's figure out what this function is supposed to do.
 It can be difficult from the source only.
-In "real life" cases, spend some time here, ask the person who wrote it in the first place, etc. Sometimes it can be easier to start cleaning the original script, and figure out what is going on while cleaning.
+In "real life" cases, spend some time here, ask the person who wrote it in the first place, etc. Sometimes it can be easier to start cleaning the original script, and figuring out what is going on while cleaning.

 ```bash